mamintoosi-papers-codes/House2Vec/README.md

 ## Getting Started

 1. Clone the repository using `git clone https://github.com/mamintoosi/Deepwalk-HPP.git`
-2. Install the required libraries
+2. Install the required libraries by `pip install -r requirements.txt`
 3. Open the `Deepwalk-HPP.ipynb` Jupyter Notebook and run the cells to reproduce the experiments

 ## Data